-Aaaaand, if you're vegan, or want to reduce the total fat even more, simply replace each egg with 1/4 cup of mashed ripened banana.
+Aaaaand, if you're vegan, simply replace each egg with 1/4 cup of mashed ripened banana.
 I almost did this, but decided at the last second to try the egg method, assuming the banana would overpower the pumpkin or apple.
 Who knows, though, the flavors might mesh into a hybrid even-more-super-awesome muffin.
 Please let me know if you try this!

 Pumpkin-Apple Harvest Muffins

 Incredibly moist muffins chocked full of pumpkin pie spice, cinnamon & nutmeg.
 Pumpkin puree and applesauce lend moisture and lower fat content, while the whole wheat flour, oats, apple chunks and cranberries boost the nutrition value.
 Easily substitute mashed ripened banana for the eggs to make it vegan friendly.

 Adapted from Food.com's Moist Oatmeal Pumpkin Muffins

 Yield: 12 muffins

 1/2 cup of organic turbinado or brown sugar

 1/2 cup of organic unsweetened applesauce